Falmouth (1796 ship)

 It is quite possible that Falmouth was captured twice, first by the French and then by the Spanish privateer.
 There is no further mention of Falmouth in Lloyd's List for 1797 or 1798 after the above two reports, including no mention in the ship arrivals and departure (SAD) data, suggesting that if the French gave her up she did not return to England.
-Bell was on her eighth voyage as a slave ship when she was captured.
-Union was on her first slave voyage, and had not embarked any slaves before she was captured.
+Bell was on her eighth enslaving voyage when she was captured.
+Union was on her first enslaving voyage, and had not embarked any slaves before she was captured.

+In 1797, 40 British vessels engaged in enslaving were lost.
+Thirteen were lost in the Middle Passage, i.e., while sailing from Africa to the West Indies.
+During the period 1793 to 1807, war, rather than maritime hazards or resistance by the captives, was the greatest cause of vessel losses among British enslaving vessels.